Popochka18/Better-on-Bedrock-Dont-See-my-code-please/README.md

 # Better-on-Bedrock

+## This is a code for local games?
+If you want to play this great mod, please don't download any thing from here.

 ## Add-On files for Better on Bedrock.
 Does not include in-development builds.

 This Git-Repo will hold a version of Better on Bedrock that's being developed.
 There will be commits in the official Discord Server.
 At a later date, these "old versions" will be added to a different repo, not this one.